snafis/TIL/01-finatra/README.md

 In this step-by-step tutorial, we will cover how to build a Scala REST API using Finatra version 2.
 Finatra version 2 is a complete rewrite of finatra and is significantly faster(50 times according to documentation) than version 1.x.

-> This blog is part of my year long blog series [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)

 ## Prerequisite

 1. Scala 2.11.7
 2. IntelliJ Idea Community Edition
 3. JDK 8

-> Code for today's demo application is on Github at [fitman](fitman)

 ## Building an application from scratch